scaleway/scaleway-cli/docs/commands/object.md

 ### Create a lifecycle configuration for an S3 bucket's objects.

-Create a lifecycle configuration and apply to an Object Bucket's objectswith the S3 protocol.
+Create a lifecycle configuration and apply to an Object Bucket's objects with the S3 protocol.

 **Usage:**